 Montgomery Catholic Preparatory School’s (MCPS) budding scientists came away winners at the South Alabama Regional Science Olympiad competition, hosted by the Spring Hill College in Mobile.
-For the second year in a row, the Knights won third place overall in the High School Division, and have been invited to compete in the State Competition on Marzo 16 at Huntingdon College in Montgomery.
+For the second year in a row, the Knights won third place overall in the High School Division, and have been invited to compete in the State Competition on March 16 at Huntingdon College in Montgomery.

 The team composed of students from freshmen to seniors, came away with 7 third place, 7second place, and 4 first place medals.
 M. Kathryn O’Connor, chair of the Science Department for MCPS and head coach said, “We had a tremendous amount of effort put forth by our entire team.
 Faculty, coaches, and parents provided guidance, but this was truly the result of study, perseverance and plain old hard work by our students.”